 - Assay results from ALS Minerals confirmed preliminary results issued in December 2011 for drilling undertaken on the Palito South extension and the Piaui prospect.
-Independent results reported an average upgrade for gold assays of 8% and 14.9% respectively, compared with the preliminary reported results. - NCL personnel visited Palito during March 2012 to undertake their field evaluation and gather the required data for the PEA. - The Operational Environmental Licence for the Palito Mine was renewed by Secretaria de Estado de Meio Ambiente ("SEMA"), the state Environmental Agency for the State of Para.
+Independent results reported an average upgrade for gold assays of 8% and 14.9% respectively, compared with the preliminary reported results. - NCL personnel visited Palito during March 2012 to undertake their field evaluation and produced a positive NI 43-101 compliant report the results of which were published on 13 June 2012. - The Operational Environmental Licence for the Palito Mine was renewed by Secretaria de Estado de Meio Ambiente ("SEMA"), the state Environmental Agency for the State of Para on 27 April 2012

-The Company's focus during this first part of 2012 has been to commission the PEA with a view to NCL making available to the Company the results of their study by the end of May 2012.
-Exploration activity has been suspended in the meantime with all exploration drilling having been completed before the end of 2011 and the drilling contractor having left site prior to the end of 2011.
+Exploration activity has been suspended during 2012 with all discovery exploration drilling at the Piaui, Palito South and Currutela prospects having been completed before the end of 2011 and the drilling contractor having left site prior to the end of 2011.